mgussekloo/laravel-facet-filter/README.md

 ### Update your model

 For all models that should support facet filtering, add a Facettable trait and a defineFacets() method.
-This method returns a title and model property from which to pull the value(s) for each facet.
+This method returns an array containing one or more facet definitions.
+A definition is a title and a model property from which to pull the value(s) for each facet.

 ``` php